 The ANZBMS and BHF have aligned purposes to enable rigorous research, advocacy and education focused on reducing the burden of bone disease.
 Together they are committed to ensuring this track record of excellence and impact, continues and thrives in the current climate of complex national funding conditions.

-This Research Grant Application Guide serves to outline the overarching funding guidelines for the co-funded Grant-inaid Grants.
+This Research Grant Application Guide serves to outline the overarching funding guidelines for the co-funded Grant-inaid Grants program.
 This document should be read before completing an application form.
-Bone research is a core objective of both the ANZBMS and BHFs mission to help prevent bone diseases which impact the lives of young and old.